Coming Soon: SIS Dashboard Builder – A New Way to See and Understand Your Data

 Financial Aid Management

-SIS Current Student Status Integration:
+SIS Current Student Status Integration in FACTS Financial Aid:

-Previously, we added the ability to show the SIS student admission status and new/returning status in Financial Aid Management custom reporting.
+Previously, we added the ability to show the SIS student admission status and new/returning status in FACTS Financial Aid Management custom reporting.
 Now, you can also add the SIS current student status for an up-to-date status throughout the school year.

-We have added the ability for co-applicants who file separately to get their tax transcripts through IRS integration.
+FACTS Financial Aid now offers the ability for co-applicants who file separately to get their tax transcripts through IRS integration.

-Supplemental Document Enhancements:
+Supplemental Document Enhancements in FACTS:

-We added two enhancements to increase flexibility in triggering document requests, ensuring only relevant families see them as a requirement.
-You now can conditionally request documents based on:
+FACTS added two enhancements in Financial Aid Management to increase flexibility in triggering document requests, ensuring only relevant families see them as a requirement.
+School administrators can now can conditionally request documents based on:

-• Family Not Filing Taxes (DNF Status): Request documents from families not filing taxes, such as an attestation of non-filing.
+- Family Not Filing Taxes (DNF Status): Request documents from families not filing taxes, such as an attestation of non-filing.

-• Internal Tracking Fields selection: This allows you to tie a document requirement to a checkbox or drop-down option for internal tracking, allowing you to add document requirements after reviewing a family’s submitted application.
+- Internal Tracking Fields selection: This allows you to tie a document requirement to a checkbox or drop-down option for internal tracking, allowing you to add document requirements after reviewing a family’s submitted application.
 You will be able to leverage all the tools associated with internal tracking, such as being able to assign documents in mass within reports.

-New Fund Details Page:
+New Fund Details Page in FACTS Financial Aid:

 Student Submit Date/Timestamp as a Reporting Field: